 The data on G9.62+0.20E and G188.95+0.89 presented here were originally collected by Mike Gaylard and Sharmila Goedhart.
-This work was supported by the National Research Foundation under Grant number 2053475.
-The author would like to thank an anonymous referee for constructive comments.
+This work was supported by the National Research Foundation under grant 2053475.
+The author thanks an anonymous referee for constructive comments.